 Assessment of equality

-The assessment of the baseline may utilise information already available to the organisation, such as personnel surveys and customer feedback – keeping data protection issues in mind.
+The assessment of the baseline may utilise information already available to the organisation, such as personnel surveys and customer feedback – keeping in mind data protection issues.
 The assessment may also utilise, for example, an existing plan for gender equality.

 However, not all issues related to discrimination and inappropriate situations are always sufficiently raised unless they are specifically asked about.
 Therefore, it is advisable to carry out a separate assessment of equality, asking questions of, for example, personnel, stakeholders and customers on a case-by-case basis.